Harrisonbro/contract/contract.md

 ### Legal stuff
 I can't guarantee that my work will be error-free and therefore cannot be liable to you or to any third-party for damages including lost profits, lost savings or other incidental, consequential or special damages, even if you've advised me of them.

-Finally, if any provision of this contract shall be unlawful, void, or for any reason unenforceable, then that provision shall be deemed severable from this contract and shall not affect the vailidity and enforceability of any remaining provisions.
+Finally, if any provision of this contract shall be unlawful, void, or for any reason unenforceable, then that provision shall be deemed severable from this contract and shall not affect the validity and enforceability of any remaining provisions.

+### Laws affecting electronic commerce
+Governments sometimes enact laws and levy taxes affecting Internet electronic commerce.
+You will take full responsibility for complying with such laws, taxes and tariffs and will hold

 ### Copyrights
 First, you guarantee that all elements of text, images or other artwork you provide are either owned by you, or that you have permission to use them.